tastybento/askyblock/README.md

 ================
 **ASkyBlock is no longer accepting feature requests!**

-All new ideas or feature requests should be directed to BSkyBlock: https://github.com/tastybento/bskyblock/issues
+All new ideas or feature requests should be directed to ASkyBlock: https://github.com/tastybento/ASkyBlock/issues

 Bug Reports
 ===========